jesusjorge/docs/2.2/readme.md

 **Notes**<br/>
 `CUInt128` read/write won't be official on this implementation<br/>
-It is currently provided, just for testing purposes, but will be removed soon.<br/>
+It is currently provided, just for testing purposes<br/>
+It will be removed soon.<br/>
 You must provide your own byte conversion methods<br/>

 **Test**